Volunteer Appreciation Event 2019

 Linda Fuller Award Recipients: Joel Hamilton

-(From left to right) Kris Medina, PPHFH Executive Director/CEO, Barry Mullane, Award Winner, and Jeff White, PPHFH Chief Operating Officer
+(From left to right) Kris Lewis, PPHFH Executive Director/CEO, Barry Mullane, Award Winner, and Jeff White, PPHFH Chief Operating Officer

 The volunteer who has made a long-term commitment to Habitat and performs vital behind-the-scenes work for our affiliate, and is ready and willing to do whatever is needed to keep Habitat running smoothly.